crisprin17/To_make_your_life_easier/README.md

 check_exit_status.py = when you fetch the output of the jobs you sent on the grid you will have a long list of out and err files that will tell you the results of your job.
 Now you don't want to check one by one the exit status of those jobs when they are more then 100 :D.  if they run ok the exit status will be 0 otherwise you want to collect the name of the out and err files that have an errors to check what went wrong.

 get_list_runandsub_filesthatchrushed.py = When you have a list of files that crushed and you want to strip the information from the file name to isolate run number and subrun and write it on another files

+change_filename.py= Sometimes ROOT is boring and requires a lot of declaration of file names (like in a chain when you have to Add->).
+Since I am lazy, I use this script to write on a file all the filename in the right format to add them to a ROOT Chain, that then I just copy in my C++/ROOT script